 Serialization is the process of packaging data in a form that makes it easy to transmit the data and quickly reconstruct it on another computer or in a different programming language.
-Many serialization metalanguages exist, such as Python's pickle, YAML, XML, and JSON.
-JSON, which stands for JavaScript Object Notation, is the dominant format for serialization in web applications.
-Despite having "JavaScript" in its name, JSON is a language-independent format and is frequently used for transmitting data between different programming languages.
-It stores information about objects as a specially formatted string that is easy for both humans and machines to read and write.
-Deserialization is the process of reconstructing an object from the string.
+One of the most prevalent serialization metalanguages is JSON, which stands for JavaScript Object Notation.1 It stores information about objects as a specially formatted string that is easy for both humans and machines to read and write.
+Descrialization is the process of reconstructing an object from the string.

-JSON is built on two types of data structures: a collection of key/value pairs similar to Python's built-in dict, and an ordered list of values similar to Python's built-in list.
+JSON is built on two types of data structures: a collection of key/value pairs and an ordered list of values, similar to Python's built-in dict and list structures, respectively.

 '''

 {

 A family's info written in JSON format.

-"lastname": "Smith",
+"lastname": "Smith".

 The outer dictionary has two keys:

-"children":
+"children": [

 "lastname" and "children".

+The "children" key maps to a list of

 {

-The "children" key maps to a list of

 "name": "Timmy",

 two dictionaries, one for each of the

 "age": 8

 two children.

 },

 {

-"name": "Missy",
+"name": "Missy".

 "age": 5

 }

 ]

 }

 '''